 San Luis Obispo Council of Governments (SLOCOG), Santa Barbara County Association of Governments (SBCAG) and AMBAG, three MPOs of the California's Central Coast region, were awarded a Caltrans planning grant in the amount of \$650,000 which is matched with local funds of \$400,000.
-Under this project, consulting support staff is developing a cost effective and advanced activity-based modeling framework for all three MPO.
-The final product will be three fully functional Activity-Based Models (ABM), utilized by the three MPOs, Caltrans, Regional Transportation Planning Agencies (RTPAs), transit agencies and local jurisdictions to evaluate land use and transportation policies while also meeting
+Under this project, with consulting support staff developed cost effective and advanced hybrid trip-base model for all three MPO.
+The final product will be utilized by the three MPOs, Caltrans, Regional Transportation Planning Agencies (RTPAs), transit agencies and local jurisdictions to evaluate land use and transportation policies while also meeting California State Senate Bill 375 (SB 375) requirements.